denouche/jarvis/README.md

 To add features to the bot, just add the npm dependencies and import the plugins to the bot.

-For example to add the ability to the bot the play tic-tac-toe, install https://github.com/denouche/virtual-assistant-plugin-tictactoe and include it into the bot configuration.
+For example to add the ability to the bot to play tic-tac-toe, just install https://github.com/denouche/virtual-assistant-plugin-tictactoe and include it into the bot configuration.

 ## Try it in local